 The University of Alberta study analyzed the diets of nearly 5,000 5th graders measuring their intake of healthy foods such as fruits, vegetables and grains — as well as junk food, salt and saturated fat.
 The dietary data was later compared to children’s performance on the Elementary Literary Assessment Test.
 The results: Those who flunked their dietary requirements were far less likely to pass basic literacy exams, while those who ate the most fruit and vegetables performed at a significantly higher level than those with lower intakes.

 Consistent research links higher fruit and vegetable intake with lower incidence of childhood obesity.
 Unfortunately, more than half of kids don’t eat fruit on any given day, leaving them vulnerable to higher blood pressure, weaker bones, respiratory problems and recurrent abdominal pain.
-While our Healthy Kids brochure includes plenty of tips on improving your child’s diet, one sure bet is to convene more family meals, which tend to have 50% more fruit and vegetables than those meals consumed apart.
+One sure bet is to convene more family meals, which tend to have 50% more fruit and vegetables than those meals consumed apart.